torbjvi/kugis/README.md

 ##About

-It's meant to work on prepared datasets for a smaller region.
-Larger regions and more detailed datasets can be used but the interface and the geoprocessing will go slow.
-Also the memory usage will be very high.

 The development version of Leaflet is used for presentation.
 So while Leaflet-0.8 is still in development there may be some bugs, especially during initial loading.
 Refresh a couple of times if the map doesn't load.
 JSTS is used for most spatial operations.
 Every geographic operation happens client side in a Web Worker so we don't lock up the UI during processing.

 ##Limitations